BC Racers

-BC Racers is a racing video game released by Core Design in 1994 for the Sega CD, and in 1995 for the Sega 32X, the 3DO, and MS-DOS.
-The game was designed by Toby Gard, who later created Lara Croft.
-BC Racers mixes a racing simulation by mixing with a "prehistoric" theme.
+BC Racers is a 1994 racing video game released by Core Design for the Sega CD, 32X, 3DO and MS-DOS.
+The game was co-designed by Toby Gard, who later co-created Lara Croft.
+BC Racers mixes a racing simulation with a "prehistoric" theme.
 It is the third game in the Chuck Rock series, despite the Chuck Rock connection not being prominent.

 Plot

 The millionaire playboy caveman Millstone Rockafella has organized a BC bike race, the winner of which will receive the Ultimate Boulderdash Bike.
 Six groups of riders - one driving, one deploying weapons from the sidecar - from all around the prehistoric world will use their rock-powered sidecars to compete for this prize.

 Gameplay

 BC Racers has four difficulty settings: Easy, Medium, Hard and Rockhard.
 Each of the settings has eight different circuits, making a total of 32 circuits in the game.
 There are also eight themes, from desert wastes to active volcanoes and massive jungles.
 The tracks need four laps to complete, and feature many special elements specific to the circuit's setting.
 Unusually for a game of this type, there are no power-ups, except for a "turbo" that the bikes can trigger every few seconds.

 Both of the bikes' riders can use physical attacks to injure other drivers.
 If the bike gets beaten enough, it crashes out, giving the player extra points.
 The same thing can happen to the player's bike.

 Some ports of the game include a split-screen two player mode.
 The Sega CD version instead has a two-player cooperative mode (one of the players controls the driver, while the other controls the fighting, steering and turbo).

 Some of the riders in BC Racers come from other famous Core Design games, such as Chuck Rock and Chuck Rock Junior.
 Others are obvious references to several real-world characters, such as Brick Jagger, Sid Viscous and Jimi Handtrix (referencing Mick Jagger, Sid Vicious and Jimi Hendrix).